Senior Analyst - Property

 Job Description:

-The Senior Property Analyst is responsible for managing ANZ’s lease and property administration, ensuring compliance with lease, outgoings and non-rental obligations and delivering accurate reporting for their lease portfolio.
-This role includes internal and external stakeholder engagement, performing reconciliations, critical reporting, and overseeing lease compliance, while maintaining alignment with global controls and financial cycles
+The Senior Property Analyst is responsible for handling ANZ’s lease and property administration, ensuring compliance with lease, outgoings and non-rental obligations and delivering accurate reporting for their lease portfolio.
+This role includes internal and external stakeholder engagement, performing reconciliations, critical reporting, and overseeing lease compliance, while maintaining alignment with global controls and financial cycles.

 SME Role: Execute E2E lease administration, interpretation, integration, key deliverables, compliance, and performance metrics.